United States Medical Licensing Examination: Racial differences in outcome associated with the use of USMLE Step 1 scores to grant residency interviews

 A study conducted in 2020 showed differences in USMLE Step 1 scores attributable to race and ethnicity, with lower mean scores for self-identified Black, Asian, and Hispanic examinees when compared with self-identified White examinees.
 The mean effect was larger when comparing Caucasian applicants (223) with Black and Hispanic applicants (216).
 Depending on the threshold score, an African American was 3–6x less likely to be offered an interview."

 "61% of minority applicants were accepted into an orthopaedic residency versus 73% of White applicants.
 White and Asian applicants and residents had higher USMLE Step 1.
 White applicants and matriculated candidates had higher odds of Alpha Omega Alpha membership compared with Black, Hispanic, and other groups.

 In 2020, the American Academy of Family Physicians and the Association of American Medical Colleges expressed their support for changing Step 1 to pass or fail, in part to reduce racial bias.

 Financial considerations

 The US Medical Licensing Examinations have received criticism due to their high cost.
-As of 2020, the USMLE charges:
+As of 2023, the USMLE charges (in U.S. dollars):